qcri/RetClean/README.md

   ```
   tar -xvzf elasticsearch-7.17.6-darwin-x86_64.tar.gz
   ```
   3).
-Go into directory where ES is unzipped ```cd elasticsearch-7.17.6```and run command:```./bin/elasticsearch``` on the terminal.
+Go into directory where ES is unzipped using ```cd elasticsearch-7.17.6```and run command:```./bin/elasticsearch``` on the terminal.
 This will start an ES server on the localhost on port 9200 (default port).
 RetClean expects the ES server to be on port 9200.